Digital-Earth/GWC-Runner/README.md

 also, the root node provide rest api:
 1) /nodes - return list of nodes on the cluster
 2) /tasks - return list of tasks on the cluster
-3) /endpoints - return list of all tasks endpoints
+3.1) /endpoints - return list of all tasks endpoints 3.2) /endpoints/service/endpoint-name - return list of all endpoints for a given service and endpoint name

 ### UI